dshanske/syndication-links/readme.txt

-=== Syndication Links ===
+== Syndication Links ===
 Contributors: dshanske
-Tags: syndication, indieweb, indiewebcamp, POSSE, social media, sharing Tested up to: 6.5
+Tags: syndication, indieweb, POSSE, sharing
+Tested up to: 6.6
-Stable tag: 4.4.20
+Stable tag: 4.4.21
 License: GPLv2 or later

 A simple way to link to copies of your [cross-posted](https://indieweb.org/cross-posting) content in other social networks or websites.
 Now with posting UI.

 == Description ==

-It supports adding rel-syndication/u-syndication links to your WordPress posts, pages, and comments, indicating where a syndicated copy is, in the form of a text or icon link.
-You can do this manually and some plugins support automatically adding their links as well.
-The plugin contains a generic UI for syndicating to other sites through your site or a Micropub Client.
+It supports addinglinks to your WordPress posts, pages, and comments, indicating where a syndicated copy is, in the form of a text or icon link.
+You can do this manually or with supported plugins.
+Also contains a generic UI for syndicating to other sites through your site or a Micropub Client.

 == Screenshots ==